Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Empirical studies

-\paragraph*{Autoregressive chain} We see generally comparable patterns in both autoregressive chain settings as in the discrete Metropolis-Hastings scenario, as shown in Figure \ref{fig:ar(1)l2AVarComp}.
-The estimated autocovariance sequence from Moment LS (Emp) performs the best of the considered estimators in terms of squared $\ell_2$ error (Figure \ref{fig:l20.9}), and the estimated asymptotic variance using Moment LS (Emp) performs best in terms of mean squared error (Figure \ref{fig:avar0.9}).
-For both $\rho = 0.9$ and $\rho = -0.9$, the gap between the initial convex sequence estimator and the moment LSE for estimating the asymptotic variance is larger than in the discrete state space example, particularly in the $\rho=-0.9$ setting, where the performance of the initial convex estimator appears to be quite poor.
+\paragraph*{Autoregressive chain} In Figure \ref{fig:ar(1)l2AVarComp}, we see generally comparable patterns in both of the AR(1) chain settings as in the discrete Metropolis-Hastings scenario.
+The estimated autocovariance sequences from the MomentLSEs with empirical autocovariances as the input sequences generally perform the best of the considered estimators in terms of squared $\ell_2$ error and mean squared error for estimation of the asymptotic variance.
+In the $\rho=-0.9$ setting, the performance of the initial convex sequence estimator appears to be quite poor relative to the other estimators.
 Similarly to Figure~\ref{fig:discreteCovarianceComp} for the Metropolis-Hastings example, Figure~\ref{fig:ar(1)covarianceComp} clearly shows the benefit of imposing shape constraints on the autocovariance sequence estimation, as the moment LS estimates $\Pi_{\delta}(\tilde{r}_{M})(k)$ are much closer to the true autocovariance sequence than the empirical autocovariances $\tilde{r}_M(k)$, especially for large lags $k$.